Posts By :

 3:25

-Tonight, we talk about Continued Growth.
+Tonight, we talk about Surrender

 This week,

-Jenny, Jinifer, Rebekah, Bryan, Dana, Tonja, Karen
+Jinifer, Rebekah, Bryan, Dana, Tonja, Jean

 They made their Sustaining Partner Donations.
 For more information, tap